WSIS Action Lines Facilitators Meeting

 Impact

-Information was a scarce resource in 2003, 2005, and now we have an abundance of information.
-And what we have, actually, scarcity is in… the attention… there is quite a reflection on how to react to this unwanted, or consequences of adoption of technologies into the educational system.
+There is a shift also between the focus from information to attention, where information was a scarce resource in 2020, in 2003, 2005, and now we have an abundance of information.
+And what we have, actually, scarcity is in two, the attention.

 Speaker